Infinitesimal

 In mathematics, an infinitesimal number is a non-zero quantity that is closer to 0 than any non-zero real number is.
 The word infinitesimal comes from a 17th-century Modern Latin coinage infinitesimus, which originally referred to the "infinitieth" item in a sequence.

-Infinitesimals do not exist in the standard real number system, but they do exist in other number systems, such as the surreal number system and the hyperreal number system, which can be thought of as the real numbers augmented with both infinitesimal and infinite quantities; the augmentations are the reciprocals of one another.
+Infinitesimals do not exist in the standard real number system, but they do exist in other number systems, such as the surreal number system and the hyperreal number system, of which can be thought as the real numbers augmented with both infinitesimal and infinite quantities; the augmentations are the reciprocals of one another.

 Infinitesimal numbers were introduced in the development of calculus, in which the derivative was first conceived as a ratio of two infinitesimal quantities.
 This definition was not rigorously formalized.
 As calculus developed further, infinitesimals were replaced by limits, which can be calculated using the standard real numbers.

 In the 3rd century BC Archimedes used what eventually came to be known as the method of indivisibles in his work The Method of Mechanical Theorems to find areas of regions and volumes of solids.
 In his formal published treatises, Archimedes solved the same problem using the method of exhaustion.

 Infinitesimals regained popularity in the 20th century with Abraham Robinson's development of nonstandard analysis and the hyperreal numbers, which, after centuries of controversy, showed that a formal treatment of infinitesimal calculus was possible.
 Following this, mathematicians developed surreal numbers, a related formalization of infinite and infinitesimal numbers that include both hyperreal cardinal and ordinal numbers, which is the largest ordered field.